liamross/developmental/content/blog/taking-notes/index.md

 I admit it: I haven't taken notes in a while.
 Back in university I was generally using OneNote and drawing quick illustrations on the touch screen of my Lenovo.
 But that was a while ago, and I just recently found a reason to take notes again.

-I began the [Coursera machine learning](https://www.coursera.org/learn/machine-learning) and ended up looking into note-taking solutions, trying to figure out which would suit my style and the content of the course best.
+I began the [Coursera machine learning](https://www.coursera.org/learn/machine-learning) course and ended up looking into note-taking solutions, trying to figure out which would suit my style and the content of the course best.
 After bouncing between a few different tools, my final "stack" is:

 - [Notion](https://www.notion.so/) for taking notes (you can see the notes [here](https://www.notion.so/Machine-Learning-Notes-fe3bb4e0fab84020a151739f6033e785))
 - [Excalidraw](https://excalidraw.com/) for illustrations (I won't discuss this further, but it is a great way to generate quick and easy graphics for notes without getting caught up on perfectionism -- for an example see the graphics on [this page](https://www.notion.so/Linear-Regression-with-One-Variable-c6742a27450f41118b8eb953c99275cf))